InfraLore/make_for_devops/chapters/03-make_fundamentals.md

 	kubectl apply -f k8s/
 ```

 This defines a target called `deploy` that runs a single command.
-When you run `make deploy`, make executes `kubectl apply -f k8s/`.
+When you run `make deploy`, Make executes `kubectl apply -f k8s/`.
 Simple, right?
 But there's already more happening here than meets the eye.

 First, notice the **tab character** before the `kubectl` command.
-This isn't optional—make requires commands to be indented with a literal tab character, not spaces.
-This is one of make's most notorious quirks, but modern editors can handle this automatically.
+This isn't optional-—Make requires commands to be indented with a literal tab character, not spaces.
+This is one of Make's most notorious quirks, but modern editors can handle this automatically.

-Second, make is doing something subtle but powerful: it's providing a **standardized interface** to your infrastructure.
+Second, Make is doing something subtle but powerful: it's providing a **standardized interface** to your infrastructure.
 Instead of team members needing to remember `kubectl apply -f k8s/`, they just run `make deploy`.
 This might seem trivial, but it's the foundation of discoverability.

 ### Building Complex Workflows with Prerequisites

-The real power of make emerges when you start defining **prerequisites**—targets that must run before other targets.
+The real power of Make emerges when you start defining **prerequisites**—targets that must run before other targets.
 Consider this expanded deployment workflow:

 ```makefile
 deploy: test build push